 Keio University, Japan

-An On-Device Learning Approach for Unsupervised Anomaly Detection
+An On-Device Learning Approach and Its Extension for Federated Learning

-Hiroki Matsutani received the BA, ME, and PhD degrees from Keio University in 2004, 2006, and 2008, respectively.
-He is currently an associate professor in the Department of Information and Computer Science, Keio University.
-From 2009 to 2011, he was a research fellow in the Graduate School of Information Science and Technology, The University of Tokyo, and awarded a Research Fellowship of the Japan Society for the Promotion of Science (JSPS) for Young Scientists (SPD).
-His research interests include the areas of computer architecture, interconnection networks, and big data processing.
+Hiroki Matsutani received the BA, ME, and PhD degrees from Keio University, Yokohama, Japan, in 2004, 2006, and 2008, respectively.
+He is currently an Associate Professor in the Department of Information and Computer Science, Keio University.
+His research interests are related to computer architecture, interconnection networks, hardware accelerators, and machine learning algorithms.